Summary: This Frequently Asked Questions list (FAQ) answers questions regarding the pony play fetish as an activity between consenting adults.

 Contributors: Ariel, Mistress Autumn, The PonyGroom, and Paul Reed.

-If you have any comments and/or suggestions about this FAQ, email me at celticdm at gmail.com.
-Please note that I rarely update this FAQ anymore, so links or email addresses listed here may no longer be valid.
+I can be reached at celticdm at gmail dot com.
+Please note I rarely update this FAQ anymore, so links listed here may no longer be valid.

 Click on any question to go to the answer for it.